jckail/portfolio/README.md

    ```

 6. Access the application:
-   - The frontend will be available at `http://localhost:8080`
+   - The frontend will be available at `http://localhost:8501`
    - The backend will be available at `http://localhost:8000`
+   - Api Docs will be available at `http://localhost:8000/docs`

 7. To stop the application, press `Ctrl+C` in the terminal where the entrypoint script is running.